700 Series: Auxiliary Services

 702.1 - Nutrition Services Program

-The district will operate a school lunch and breakfast program in each attendance center under the guidelines of the USDA.
+The school district will operate a school lunch and breakfast program in each attendance center under the guidelines of the USDA.
 The Nutrition Services Program will include breakfast and lunch through participation in the National School Lunch Program and the School Breakfast Program.
 Students may bring their lunches from home and purchase milk or juice and other incidental items.

 Nutrition Services facilities are provided to serve students and all school personnel when school is in session and during school-related activities.
 These facilities may also be used by other groups deemed appropriate and acceptable by the superintendent [or designee] and under the supervision of the Nutrition Services manager.
 If other groups use school facilities and require the use of kitchen equipment, a Nutrition Services employee must be present.
 The cost of providing the Nutrition Services employee will be reimbursed by the group.
 In addition, a maintenance rental fee may be required as determined by Policy 1004.1, and the related administrative regulations (Policies 1004.1-R1 and 1004.1-R2).